How to Use Trello as a CRM?

 Trello is not just a project management software, but it can also be customized for basic Customer Relationship Management (CRM) functionalities.
 It’s a perfect solution for small and medium businesses that want a more effective way to manage their simple sales processes without necessarily investing in advanced CRM tools like Salesforce and HubSpot.

-By using Trello’s Kanban interface, calendar, custom fields, and numerous integrations, you can easily manage your sales leads and customer contacts.
+You can easily manage your sales leads and customer contacts by using Trello’s Kanban interface, calendar, custom fields, and numerous integrations.
 Here’s how to use Trello as a CRM:

-Before you use Trello as a CRM software for your business, first define your sales process.
+Before using Trello as CRM software for your business, define your sales process.
 What steps do you take to move someone from a lead to a customer for each of your business services or products?
 To what level do you want to use Trello as a CRM?
 Is it for basic sales management or more advanced uses?

 Follow these steps to help you customize Trello to fit your CRM needs:

-- Outline the Steps in Your Sales Process – Every business has a unique sales process and strategy.
+- Outline the Steps in Your Sales Process – Every business has a unique strategy.
 There are specific steps that you take to convert leads into buying customers.
-Start by creating a Trello board (your sales pipeline) for each of these steps.
-That will provide a clear visual snapshot of the sales process at each stage from initial contact, first call, goal setting, to closing a lead, among other steps in between.
+Create a Trello board (your sales pipeline) for each step.
+That will provide a clear visual snapshot of the sales process at each stage, from initial contact, first call, and goal setting, to closing a lead, among other steps.

 - Set Up Collaboration Teams and Invite Users – For each Trello board representing a CRM sales process, create teams that include admins and regular team members with limits or no limits.
 Creating teams is critical if your business has multiple departments.
-For instance, if you have an internal and field sales team, you can create separate teams with different Trello boards.
+For instance, you can create separate teams with different Trello boards if you have an internal and field sales team.
 Team members can be invited to join specific Trello boards, lists, or even cards throughout the sales process.

 Add Useful Integrations and Internal Customization Options